nopitown/ai-tips-and-notes/development/mental-model.md

 - What is the maximum cost that I can afford for this task?
 - How many tokens per input/output will I use?
 - Do I need the model to use a tool? (e.g. Agents with retrieval tool)
+- Check leaderboards and benchmarks (e.g., for coding, math, reasoning) to see which models perform best for your specific task type.

 **Tips**

 - In general, [gemini](https://ai.google.dev/gemini-api/docs/pricing) cheap models tend to accept more tokens per input, but lower for output.
-- If tasks are medium or low complexity, you can start with a small model and iterate from there (eg: gpt-4o-mini, gemini-2.0-flash,etc).
+- If tasks are medium or low complexity, you can start with a small model and iterate from there (eg: smaller, faster models available at the time).
-- For medium and high complexity tasks, you can start with strong models which might include reasoning capabilities (eg: gpt-4o, o3-mini, claude-3-7-sonnet).
+- For medium and high complexity tasks, you can start with strong models which might include reasoning capabilities (eg: larger, more capable models).
-- Some models like o3-mini seem to not work well with tools yet, so you might need to use a different model.
+- Some models seem to not work well with tools yet, so you might need to use a different model if tool use is required.

 ### 5. Iterate and validate against success criteria